 Dr. Choi pointed out in his welcome speech that Vietnam has long been an important trade and investment partner for Hong Kong.
 As the East Asian economics were entering a new stage of regional cooperation and integration, he believed that there was a great deal of potential for Hong Kong and Vietnam to work closer together to make strategic, contributions in regional collaboration.
 Hong Kong was an ideal place to provide infrastructure financing as well as professional services for Vietnam and other ASEAN markets.
 On the other hand, the unique cutting edge of Vietnam’s low cost labour and investment incentives could further attract foreign investments across a wide range of sectors.
 Both Hong Kong and Vietnam could act as a bridging platform and facilitator for companies in seeking prospective investments and grasping potential opportunities in the region.

-Mrs. Carrie Lam specially visited Sunwah's Vietnam headquarters during the Forum.
+Mrs. Carrie Lam specially visited Sunwah's Vietnam headquarters.